MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/concepts-objects.md

 ## Common object attributes

-All of the above objects have well-defined lifetimes.
-Each is created and destroyed either directly by the local game instance or using standardized notification mechanisms that are only signaled during a time window of a game's choosing.
+All objects have well-defined lifetimes.
+A local game instance creates and destroys each object directly or using standardized notification mechanisms that are only signaled during a time window of a game's choosing.
 Working with notifications is described in more detail in a [later topic](concepts-async-operations.md).

 All of the PlayFab Party API objects also support the concept of a *custom context*, which is simply a way to store an optional, local-only "shortcut" pointer or value with the object.
-This makes it easy to go from PlayFab Party objects back to your corresponding private game objects in memory (if any) without needing to perform an inefficient lookup.
+Custom contexts make it easy to go from PlayFab Party objects back to your corresponding private game objects in memory (if any) without needing to perform an inefficient lookup.
 These values aren't transmitted remotely, since pointer values only have meaning to the local game instance.

 Finally, all of the above objects except [network](#network) have a specialized "Local" sub-object containing methods and properties that are only available to the local [device](#device) that owns the object.

 For example, there's a base `PartyEndpoint` object used to represent any local or remote [endpoint](#endpoint), and a more specific `PartyLocalEndpoint` object that can be retrieved via `PartyEndpoint::GetLocal()` only if that endpoint was actually created by the local device.
-This is where the `PartyLocalEndpoint::SendMessage()` method for transmitting game data is exposed since it wouldn't make sense for one device to be able to somehow transmit data from a completely different remote device's source endpoints.
+This is where the `PartyLocalEndpoint::SendMessage()` method for transmitting game data is exposed since it wouldn't make sense for one device to be able to somehow transmit data from a  different remote device's source endpoints.

 When using the C++ PlayFab Party interface (recommended), objects are exposed as C++ class instances.
 When using the flat C interface, objects are represented by handle values.